-Hydrostatic transmission fluid level should be checked every 25 hours of machine operation.
-It is preferable to check the fluid level when fluid is cold.
-Check fluid level as follows:
+The hydrostatic transmissions are sealed units and do not need to be opened to check the fluid level.
+Hydrostatic fluid level should be checked every 25 hours of machine operation.
+It is preferable to check the fluid when the fluid is cold.
+Check fluid levels as follows.